Jschelling0/the_final/README.md

 37	60.978125	  61.6

-rf.score 0.34613178210694606
+Random Forest score:  0.638

 This score measures how many labels the model got wrong out of the total number of predictions.
-The rf score of 35% is the percent of predictions that were incorrect.
+The rf score of 64% is the percent of predictions that were incorrect.
 This was calculated using Scikit-Learn using the true labels from the test set and the predicted labels for the test set.

     Prediction	Actual